Microsoft Bookings Quick Start Guide

 Steps to configure your Booking page

-Once you have created a Booking calendar, you'll be able to configure staff member, service type, business information, scheduling policies, etc..
+Once you have created a shared Booking page, you'll be able to configure staff member, service type, business information, scheduling policies, etc..
 The configuration menu is located on the left side of the Bookings site.

 Every time you modify the configuration, click on "Save" button at the top of the Booking site to save your changes.